-An Application for Readmission is available for download at https://grad.ucda-vis.edu/sites/default/files/upload/files/current-students/gs307-readmission-app.pdf.
+An Application for Readmission is available for download at https://ucdavis.app.box.com/v/Read-missionApplication.
 The following steps are required to be considered for readmission:

-- 1. Provide the completed application form, along with any supporting materials required by the graduate program (e.g., new transcripts, statement of purpose, letters of recommendation, GRE scores, etc.) to the graduate program. - 2.
+- 1. Discuss readmission with a Graduate Advisor.
+Provide the completed application form, along with any supporting materials required by the graduate program (e.g., new transcripts, statement of purpose, letters of recommendation, GRE scores, etc.) to the graduate program. - 2.
 The graduate program will review the application.
 If it is approved, the Admissions Chair will sign the Application for Readmission and return it. - 3.
-Take the approved application form to the Cashier's Office and pay a \$70 processing fee.
-The Cashier's Office will validate the form as proof of payment. - 4.
-Bring the approved, validated form to Graduate Studies for final review.
-The form must be filed with Graduate Studies at least six weeks prior to the beginning of the enrollment quarter.
+Pay a \$70 processing fee online at the GS Forms Store.
+Forward the email receipt to the Graduate Program Coordinator. - 4.
+Your Graduate Program Coordinator will forward the completed and signed form to Graduate Studies Advisors for final review and processing.
+You will be notified when your readmission has been approved and your student status activated.